You shouldn’t need this many tools to run an online business.

 Email is one of the best small business tools to promote and grow your brand.

-Aside from templates, many ESPs come with rich analytics features so you can see how well your emails are performing by tracking open rates, click-through rates, and email-generated conversions, among other things.
+In addition to helping you manage and send your emails, most ESPs come with rich analytics features so you can see how well your emails are performing by tracking open rates, click-through rates, and email-generated conversions, among other things.

 So, if you’re going to invest in anything after your landing page builder, make it an ESP.
 It’ll start paying for itself from the first day.